Nerve: Terminology

 Specific terms are used to describe nerves and their actions.
-A nerve that supplies information to the brain from an area of the body, or controls an action of the body is said to "innervate" that section of the body or organ.
+A nerve that supplies information to the brain from an area of the body, or controls an action of the body is said to innervate that section of the body or organ.
 Other terms relate to whether the nerve affects the same side ("ipsilateral") or opposite side ("contralateral") of the body, to the part of the brain that supplies it.

 Development

-Nerve growth normally ends in adolescence, but can be re-stimulated with a molecular mechanism known as "Notch signaling".
+Nerve growth normally ends in adolescence but can be re-stimulated with a molecular mechanism known as "notch signaling".

-Regeneration

 If the axons of a neuron are damaged, as long as the cell body of the neuron is not damaged, the axons can regenerate and remake the synaptic connections with neurons with the help of guidepost cells.
 This is also referred to as neuroregeneration.
 The nerve begins the process by destroying the nerve distal to the site of injury allowing Schwann cells, basal lamina, and the neurilemma near the injury to begin producing a regeneration tube.
 Nerve growth factors are produced causing many nerve sprouts to bud.
 When one of the growth processes finds the regeneration tube, it begins to grow rapidly towards its original destination guided the entire time by the regeneration tube.
 Nerve regeneration is very slow and can take up to several months to complete.
 While this process does repair some nerves, there will still be some functional deficit as the repairs are not perfect.

 Function

 A nerve conveys information in the form of electrochemical impulses (as nerve impulses known as action potentials) carried by the individual neurons that make up the nerve.
 These impulses are extremely fast, with some myelinated neurons conducting at speeds up to 120 m/s.
 The impulses travel from one neuron to another by crossing a synapse, where the message is converted from electrical to chemical and then back to electrical.

-Nerves can be categorized into two groups based on function: